Farmers' Association

 The Farmers' Association (Ūkininkų sąjunga or ŪS) was an economic association and a political party in interwar Lithuania that closely associated with the Lithuanian Christian Democratic Party.
 The association was established in 1919 and effectively ceased activities in 1930, though continued formally until 1940.
 It was chaired by Aleksandras Stulginskis (1919–1922) and Eliziejus Draugelis (1922–1940).
 An association established in 1989 under the same name, claims historical heritage of the ŪS.

 History

 Establishment

 The founding meeting of the association took place on 28–29 December 1919.
 There were five official founders: Aleksandras Stulginskis, Jonas Vailokaitis, Mykolas Krupavičius, Juozas Vailokaitis, and Juozas Žebrauskas.

 Initially, it was founded as a purely economic organization that sought to improve farmers' economic conditions guided by Christian values.
 The association's goals included defense of private property rights, improvements to production and processing of agricultural products, wider use of modern agricultural machinery and fertilizers, and wider availability of loans.
-In this regard, it closely resembled Žagrė (sokha), an agricultural cooperative that was active before World War I in Marijampolė.
+In this regard, it closely resembled Žagrė Society, an agricultural cooperative that was active before World War I in Marijampolė.